Creamy Gujarati Vegetable Chowder (Sabji Doodh Shorba)

 • Fat: 14g

-• Temper the Cream: To prevent the light cream from curdling when it hits the hot broth, let it sit at room temperature for 15 minutes before adding it, or "temper" it by stirring a small ladle of hot broth into the cream-cornstarch mixture before pouring it into the pot.
+• To prevent the cream from curdling, let it sit at room temperature for 15 minutes.
+Alternatively, whisk a ladle of the hot broth into your cream-cornstarch slurry before slowly pouring it into the pot.

-• Don't Overcook the Greens: Add the spinach chiffonade and frozen peas at the very end.
-This keeps the spinach a vibrant green and ensures the peas stay plump and sweet rather than becoming mushy.
+• Add the delicate spinach and frozen peas at the very end of cooking.
+This keeps the spinach vibrant green and the peas plump and sweet.

 0 0 votes